feincms/feincms/docs/integration.rst

 =========================================

 With FeinCMS come a set of standard views which you might want to check out before starting to write your own.
-Included is a standard view for pages, and a set of generic view drop-in replacements which know about the CMS.

 Default page handler